MaxixSVK/mDB/README.md

     npm install
     ```
 3. Set up `config.json` and `.env` files (remove `.example` from the filenames and fill them out).
+4. Setup Database with `setup.sql`
-4. Start the API and CDN:
+5. Start the API and CDN:
     ```sh
     npm start
     ```

-## Future Plans
-- Multi-user support

 ## Security
 For information on security practices, see the [Security Policy](SECURITY.md).

 ## License
-This project is licensed under the GNU General Public License v3.0 see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.